 - Overview of college application and process

-- AP course selection, AP vs Grades
+- AP course selection, AP grades, SAT or ACT test

 - Importance of Standard tests (SAT/AP/ACT)